jvde-github/AIS-catcher-docs/docs/usage/overview.md

 # Basic Usage

-In this section we describe how to get started with the three main configuation methods:
+In this section we describe how to get started with the three main configuration methods:

 - [Command Line Usage](cli.md)
 - [Visual Web Control](gui.md)